Search programs

 A bachelor’s degree is a common qualification for entry- and mid-level engineering jobs, including those in fast-growing sub-fields like software engineering, aerospace engineering, and industrial engineering.
 A bachelor’s degree also sets up students to pursue a master’s degree, which they may need to obtain leadership positions in their field.

 From a financial perspective, earning a bachelor’s degree increases an individual’s earning potential.
-According to data from the BLS, bachelor’s degree holders earn a median weekly salary of $1,432, while those without a college degree earn a median weekly salary of $935. compared to $935.
-Additionally, for engineers specifically, the median annual salary is often above $80,000.
+According to data from the BLS, workers with a bachelor’s degree earn a median weekly salary of $1,493, compared to $899 for those with only a high school diploma.
+Additionally, for engineers specifically, the median annual salary is often above $90,000.